Olive Tree Farm: Note To Self - Stop Chasing Wildlife (They Don't Like You)

 Shut it, Brad.
 Let me have this.

-Now, about the trail itself—The trail kicks off right at the accommodation (by the pool), setting the tone with beautiful, peaceful gardens and a tree that, I swear, had birds putting on a full-blown concert—singing, dancing and building nests.
-Honestly, it felt like stepping into a wildlife documentary.
+The trail kicks off right at the accommodation (by the pool), setting the tone with beautiful, peaceful gardens and a tree where birds were carrying on like they’d been hired for entertainment - singing, dancing, building nests - it felt like stepping into a wildlife documentary.

 AREA - Magaliesburg